 - a.
 Pens should be designed and made from materials that are appropriate for bison and impervious to water and urine. - b.
 Surfaces must be slip resistant and grooved or scored but not abrasive to the livestock's feet.
 Diamond grooves 4 inches apart with a depth of 0.5 inches are preferred. - c.
 Hard surfaced pens used for gathering or health recovery should be properly bedded with moisture absorbent bedding or rubber mats. - d.
-Manure handling systems must be considered when using hard surface flooring systems, and installed unless manure accumulation can be prevented by other methods. - e.
+Manure handling systems must be considered when using hard surface flooring systems and installed unless manure accumulation can be prevented by other methods. - e.
 Acceptable hard floors include grooved or unfinished concrete or rubber mats.

-E 16: Feeding pens
+E 16: Feeding pens (if used)

 - a.
 Growing bison must be grouped according to size and age with consideration to the animals' social structure. - b.
-Bison may be maintained in feedlots for 90 days prior to slaughter. - c.
-Open feedlots should be sloped to promote proper drainage away from resting/loafing areas, water supply, feed troughs/bunks, and fence lines. - d.
-All local, state and federal environmental regulations must be adhered to.
+Bison may be maintained in feedyards for 90 days or longer prior to slaughter based upon the health and welfare needs of the animals. - Bison may be maintained and /or grown in yardage for periods needed to prepare them for use, emotional conditioning, or attention to health problems.
+Certified Humane® views yardage as humane when intentional enrichments are provided, and